-The first layer is the background, which is a fragment of copper-gilded relief print glued face-down to the panel
+- The first layer is the brown background, which is a copper-gilded relief print glued face-down to the panel

 The Parlour Games Series is about testing the limits of what is acceptable in art we bring into our homes with color, with the degree of chaos in design, and with the subject matter–lichens.

 I named La Tempête (tempest in French) after a storm as chaotic as the image.